mbloch/mapshaper/docs/development/raster-geotiff-support.md

 - Browser: store original bytes in IndexedDB separately from current sample payloads, and keep source metadata in `dataset.info.raster_sources`.

-SVG export in the first milestone should still use the preview only.
-Full source-backed export can be added after the layer/source contract is stable.
+SVG export renders an export-specific image from `raster.grid.samples`, cropped to the SVG frame.
+The original source file is not reopened during export.

 ## SVG Image Encoding